Rapid-Fast/docs/using-modmail-threads/replying.md

 * Useful for sensitive topics or when multiple staff handle the same thread.
 * Example: `?ar Please follow the server rules carefully.`
 * Note: Anonymous replies will respect the `forceAnon` setting if enabled.
+This setting can only be toggled by the bot developer (rapid.fast), so isn't a valid command.
+As of the time of writing, this setting is disabled meaning all current replies are "real replies".

 ### Real Replies